 1. Stuffing Keywords into Page Titles

 In case you’re not familiar, your title is part of the code of each page.
-It’s actually not visible on the webpage itself, but if you open up a browser, in the upper left-hand corner of that browser, you’ll see the title of the page.
+It’s not visible on the page itself, but it shows up as the blue link in Google’s search results, and you can see it in your browser tab.

 (For a primer on how to find meta tags, read this article: How to find title tags and meta descriptions)

-Because of the weight that Google puts on titles, a lot of people try to force their keywords repetitively in the title.
-I see this mistake very often when I’m reviewing websites.
+Because of the weight that Google puts on titles, a lot of people try to force their keywords repetitively into the title.
+I see this mistake very often when reviewing websites.

 Back in the day, this type of keyword stuffing could improve your search engine rankings.
-But these days, that tactic does not work as well.
+These days, that tactic does not work.
 Instead, it can be counter-productive.

-It’s important to include your keyword in the title, but if you repeat your keywords a lot or include lots of different variations unnaturally, that can actually hurt your search engine rankings because Google will see that as manipulative.
+It’s important to include your keyword in the title, but if you repeat your keywords or include lots of different variations unnaturally, that can actually hurt your rankings because Google will see that as manipulative.

-The second over-optimization tactic I see all the time is stuffing keywords into the actual webpage copy.
+The second over-optimization tactic I see all the time is stuffing keywords into the actual page copy.

-But putting keywords directly into the body of the webpage is obviously much more noticeable to your website visitors.
+Stuffing keywords into the title tag is at least somewhat hidden from website visitors.
+But putting keywords directly into the body of the page is obviously much more noticeable.

 After all, what’s the goal of SEO anyway?

 It’s not just rankings.
 And it’s not just traffic either.
 The ultimate goal of SEO should be to generate leads and sales.
-And if your website content is spammy, that could really hurt your website conversions.
+If your website content is spammy, that’s going to hurt your conversions.

 Imagine you’re a dentist, and you wanted to rank for the keyword phrase “New York City dentist.”
 You might create a page on your website focused around that keyword phrase, right?
 Maybe you’d optimize your homepage for that phrase.